isc30/dsharp/Readme.md

 ### Credits ###

-DSharp is a fork of the excellent Script#  project.
+DSharp is a fork of the Script#  project.

 ### License ###
 Copyright (c) 2015, DSharp Project.